Synthetic fuel commercialization: Aviation fuel

 On 15 July 2011 Lufthansa has launched a 6-month biofuel trial on regular scheduled flights.
 The route selected for the test flights is Hamburg-Frankfurt-Hamburg and it will be covered by an Airbus 321 with the registration D-AIDG.

 JBUFF (Joint Battlespace Use Fuel of the Future) fuel

 Future blends and fuel formulations may result in a JBUFF (Joint Battlespace Use Fuel of the Future) or a single battlespace fuel that can be used in both diesel and jet fuel application.
 A JBUFF fuel will allow for rapid deployment and logistic enhancement for military and emergency aid environments where various types of equipment can be operated with one fuel in place of several types of fuel.

-ISFuel Incorporated received a patent for the formulation of fully synthetic joint fuel.

 Initial consumers

 In addition to their certification efforts, the United States Air Force has publicly stated their intention to fuel half of their domestic US flights with synthetic fuel by 2016.
 The commercial aviation industry, working with potential suppliers via CAAFI, is also pushing hard to secure sources of fuel.

 The United States Department of Energy projects that domestic consumption of synthetic fuel made from coal and natural gas will rise to 3.7 Moilbbl/d in 2030 based on a price of $57 per barrel of high sulfur crude.